daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

 * Battles Robots
-* Fights Dirty
+* Se Bat Sans Respecter de Règle
-* Fights With Panache
+* Combat avec Panache
 * Hunts
 * Is Licensed to Carry
-* Looks for Trouble
+* Cherche les Ennuis
 * Masters Weaponry
 * Murders
 * Needs No Weapon